People just can't seem to get enough of them souls

 - MapleStory has a severely weaked-down version of this.
 Soulless people are still able to talk and react to things, but behave as they would without any personality (Al, for instance, calls Nina cute, and Nina acts much less Tsundere when her soul is gone).

-- Yuji in Shakugan no Shana is technically a victim of Just The Soul— the only thing keeping him alive is the Reiji Maigo.
+- Yuji in Shakugan no Shana is technically a victim of soul theft — the only thing keeping him alive is the Reiji Maigo.

 - During the Three Treasures arc of YuYu Hakusho, Yusuke battles a demon who steals and eats children's souls.
 The souls are unharmed in his stomach until he digests them; when he gets taken out, they escape and return to their owners.